bestcaptchasolver/bestcaptchasolver-nodejs/README.md

 bestcaptchasolver - Bestcaptchasolver nodeJS client API library
 ===============================================================

-bestcaptchasolve-nodejs is a super easy to use bypass captcha nodeJS API wrapper for bestcaptchasolver.com captcha service
+bestcaptchasolver-nodejs is a super easy to use bypass captcha nodeJS API wrapper for bestcaptchasolver.com captcha service

 ## Installation